alvinwatner/LogDQN_ProteinHP/README.md

 * Edwan Santoso
 * Kelvin Chayadi

-I (Alvin Setiadi) responsible mostly for the code development in experimenting and evaluating results, while Edwan Santoso and Kelvin Chayadi collaborated mainly in constructing thesis paper.
+The idea of this research was initiate by Alvin Setiadi.
+Alvin Setiadi responsible mostly for the code development in experimenting and evaluating results, while Edwan Santoso and Kelvin Chayadi collaborated mainly in constructing thesis paper.

 ## License